markleung0905/markleung0905/README.md

 <h1 align="center">Hi 👋, I'm Mark</h1>

+- Working as a programmer, helping client on python Django development

-- 🌱 I’m currently learning blockchain, Unity with C#.Net
+- 🌱 Learning blockchain, Unity with C#.Net

 - 📫 How to reach me **markleung0905@gmail.com**